QuantumBits/HighFrequencyShitStonks/README.md

     - `@USER` sees a message from HFSS if the initiating player has enough money and `@USER` has enough of that stock (otherwise no messages sent)
         - If `@USER` agrees, then transaction completes immediately (assuming within `<DURATION>` and have available stock)
 - Put ("Sell" contract)
-    - You agree to sell stock to another corporation/channel at a set upon price
+    - You agree to sell stock to another corporation/channel at a set upon price at a certain time
     - `HFSS PUT <@USER/#CHANNEL> :EMOJI: <COUNT> AT <PRICE> (WITHIN <DURATION>)`
-    - You immeidately set aside that amount of stock upon initiating the put
+    - You immediately set aside that amount of stock upon initiating the put
     - `#CHANNEL` or `@USER` sees a message from HFSS if initiating player has enough stock
         - When the first `@USER(S)` / If `@USER` chooses to agree, then complete the transation (assuming within `<DURATION>` and have available funds)
 - Issue Stock